LGBTQ rights in Western Australia: Abolishing the WA Gender Reassignment Board

 In September 2024, the Births, Deaths, Marriages Registration Amendment (Sex or Gender Changes) Act 2024 was passed by both chambers to formally abolish and repeal the WA Gender Reassignment Board.
 The act allows male, female, "indeterminate/intersex" and nonbinary options on an individual's birth certificate and to change sex on a birth certificate requirement is "appropriate clinical treatment" sign off by a doctor, nurse or psychologist only once a year – no sexual reassignment surgery is required.
-The act received with royal assent on 26th September 2024.
-The recent act went into effect on May 30, 2025.
+The act received with royal assent on 26 September 2024.
+The recent act went into effect on 30 May 2025.

+A $195 fee to change sex on a birth certificate within WA has to be paid non-refundable, and up to 4 weeks expected waiting according to the WA BDM website.

 Intersex rights

 In March 2017, representatives of Androgen Insensitivity Syndrome Support Group Australia and Organisation Intersex International Australia participated in an Australian and Aotearoa/New Zealand consensus "Darlington Statement" by intersex community organizations and others.
-The statement calls for legal reform, including the criminalization of deferrable intersex medical interventions on children, an end to legal classification of sex, and improved access to peer support.
+The statement calls for legal reform, including the criminalisation of deferrable intersex medical interventions on children, an end to legal classification of sex, and improved access to peer support.